Alternative To Reverse Mortgage – 8 Useful Options

 Why You Might Consider a Reverse Mortgage

-• Will the reverse mortgage be used to pay for property taxes or home repairs that can’t be covered in any other way?
+- Will the reverse mortgage fund essential property taxes or home repairs that no other financing can cover?

-• Can you get a loan with decent closing costs, interest rates, and minimal servicing and origination fees?
+- Can you secure a loan with reasonable closing costs, competitive interest rates, and minimal servicing and origination fees?

-• Do the total costs and loan repayment terms make sense?
+- Do the total expenses and repayment terms make financial sense?

 3 Types of Reverse Mortgages